ionic-team/capacitor-assets/README.md

 # Resource Generator

 This tool will crop and resize JPEG and PNG source images to generate images for modern iOS and Android devices.
+It will also register the generated images in `config.xml` so that Cordova projects are updated accordingly.

 ## Install